christianleis040/reddit_inflation_index/readme.md

 The combination of:
 - **Subreddit**: *r/povertyfinance*
 - **Model**: BERT (Model 2, score supervision)
-- **Aggregation**: Semiannual

-showed the highest predictive power, with **r = 0.97** and minimal error.
+showed the highest predictive power, with **r = 0.97** (Semianual) and minimal error.
 This configuration was also used in the live dashboard.

 > For full evaluation details, visualizations, and error metrics, refer to the [project report](./projekt_report_020925.pdf).